EPC Cost 2026: £60–£120 for UK Homes

 To ensure you get good value and an accurate rating:

-- Check the EPC Register first.
-Search for your address on the GOV.UK EPC register to see if you already have a valid certificate.
+- Check for an existing EPC first.
+Use Pine's free EPC checker or search the GOV.UK EPC register to see if you already have a valid certificate.
 If one exists and the rating is acceptable, you do not need to pay for a new one.

 - Get two or three quotes.
 Assessor fees vary, so comparing prices can save you £20 to £40.
 Use the EPC Register's assessor search or an online comparison platform.